hci-a-if-its-2019/assignment-1-firmanmm/README.md

 - Active internet user
 - Active computer and smartphone (Android) user
 ## Transcript
 Please kept in mind that most of the interaction here is informal.
-Some of the conversation is **not written** in the transcript as it doesn't contains any useful information.
+Some of the conversations are **not written** in the transcript as it doesn't contains any useful information.
 ```
 - BEGIN USER INFORMATION GATHERING -
 00:00:07 - Me : (Some informal introduction)